 Meaning: To offer an idea

-Example: He rejected all the objection put forward by the man.
+Example: He rejected all the objections put forward by the man.

 78. Put off